Pedicularis groenlandica: Names

-Habitat and distribtution
+Habitat and distribution

-This plant is found in the high mountain ranges of western North America, including the Cascades, High Sierra, Rocky Mountains, much of Canada, and Greenland.
-In Greenland however, it is only found a in a single valley southest of Nuuk.
+Pedicularis groenlandica is the most widely distributed member of the genus Pedicularis in North America.
+This plant is found in the high mountain ranges of western North America, including the Cascades, High Sierra, Rocky Mountains, western Canada, and Alaska.
+It also extends its range eastward through Canada and into Greenland.
+In Greenland, it is only found in a single location, the same place it was originally discovered growing near Nuuk in the Eqaluit commune's Paarliit Kuussuat (Paarliit Valley) at 64°01'N. The altitude range of the species is from 600–3500 meters in elevation.